scaleoutsystems/fedn/docs/serverfunctions.rst

 The ``ServerFunctions`` class has specific requirements for proper instantiation at the server:

 1. **Class Name**: The implemented class must be named ``ServerFunctions``.
-2. **Allowed Imports**: Only a pre-defined list of Python packages is available for use within a ``ServerFunctions`` implementation.
-This ensures compatibility and security.
+2. **Allowed Imports**: Only a pre-defined list of Python packages is available for use within a ``ServerFunctions`` implementation for compatibility and security reasons.
 You can find the allowed packages at:

    :py:mod:`fedn.network.combiner.hooks.allowed_imports`.